makerdao/community/governance/polls/MIP9 Community Greenlight Poll -Pando (Pando Investment Grade Climate Assets) - August 1, 2022.md

 ## Review

-This poll asks whether the asset $asset_code (Pando) should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).
+This poll asks whether the asset Pando (Pando Investment Grade Climate Assets) should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

 Please review the collateral onboarding application [thread](https://forum.makerdao.com/t/mip6-pando-investment-grade-climate-assets-collateral-onboarding/16394) to inform your position before voting.

 ## Outcomes

 **Regardless of the winning option the following actions will be taken at the conclusion of this poll:**
-* The 'greenlight score' will be calculated for $asset_code (Pando) using the formula `Score = 'Yes' Votes - 'No' Votes`
+* The 'greenlight score' will be calculated for Pando (Pando Investment Grade Climate Assets) using the formula `Score = 'Yes' Votes - 'No' Votes`
-* The 'greenlight score' for $asset_code (Pando) will be added to the [Collateral Status Index](https://docs.google.com/spreadsheets/d/1PDf_CzhGa7mLuOUfX6Bz3WrnCjDRhIjmu-vDZMMw4Qc/edit#gid=1077340672) by the Collateral Engineering Services Core Unit.
+* The 'greenlight score' for Pando (Pando Investment Grade Climate Assets) will be added to the [Collateral Status Index](https://docs.google.com/spreadsheets/d/1PDf_CzhGa7mLuOUfX6Bz3WrnCjDRhIjmu-vDZMMw4Qc/edit#gid=1077340672) by the Collateral Engineering Services Core Unit.
 * The [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state) will use the Collateral Status Index to direct their work on onboarding new collateral types.

 ---